-Regular attendance is strongly recommended.
-Active participation is warmly encouraged.
+- Regular attendance is strongly recommended. - Active participation is warmly encouraged.
 Active participation is defined as coming to class prepared and ready to give active and positive contributions in Italian to class interactions and tutorial sessions.
 Lack of attendance or of participation will adversely affect your overall performance and will have a negative impact on your final grade.
 The instructor should be informed of any reasons for prolonged absence.
-Attendance to co-curricular events is encouraged in order to have more occasions to practice your language skills.

-- Students are strongly encouraged to communicate consistently on the target language and to attend IL CIRCOLINO (CHC 318) to practice Italian. - Attendance at all tests and examinations is mandatory.
-Missed tests, assignments and examinations will be given a grade of F. A student who is absent from a test for legitimate reasons must inform the instructor immediately and an alternative course of action may be considered. - Tutorials will start the week of September 10 - Assignments have to be submitted in class, printed and stapled (electronic submission of assignments will not normally be accepted).
-Rewrites of compositions MUST be submitted stapled to the first version. - Workbook assignments will be due on exam days or when otherwise specified on the syllabus.
-Late submission of workbook assignments will result in a lower mark. - Written assignments should be completely original.
+Attendance to co-curricular events is encouraged in order to have more occasions to practice your language skills, and can help make up absences for your participation grade as well as be counted as extra-credit (when you submit a write-up describing the event you participated to). - Students are strongly encouraged to communicate consistently on the target language and to attend IL CIRCOLINO (CHC 318) to practice Italian. - There will be three Espresso Talks or Coffee Hours this semesters, students are required to attend at least 1 Espresso Talk as part of their participation grade - Attendance at all tests and examinations is mandatory.
+Missed tests, assignments and examinations will be given a grade of F. A student who is absent from a test for legitimate reasons must inform the instructor immediately and an alternative course of action may be considered. - Tutorials will start the week of January 14. - The using of electronic devices (such as cell phones) in class is allowed only if you need them for specific learning purposes.
+A student who needs special arrangements is invited to please inform the instructor immediately. - Assignments have to be submitted in class, printed and stapled when necessary (electronic submission of assignments will not normally be accepted).
+This include the Workbook assigned, which are due when specified in the syllabus.
+You are responsible for handing in your assignments in a timely fashion (including your workbook). - Written assignments should be completely original.
 Students are encouraged to use a good Italian dictionary, but please refrain from using on-line translation website.
-The using of on-line translation websites such as Google translate is detrimental to students' learning. - The Department's drop-box, located in the foyer area of the third floor in Craigie Hall between blocks D and C, is available for depositing assignments and course work.
+The using of online translation websites such as Google translate is detrimental to students' learning. - The Department's drop-box, located in the foyer area of the third floor in Craigie Hall between blocks D and C, is available for depositing assignments and course work.
 The material placed in the drop-box will be collected and date-stamped at the beginning and at the end of the working day. - The topic of the final project will be decided by the students and discussed with the instructor.
-It should involve researching an aspect of Italian culture particularly interesting to the student. - There will not be a final examination.
+It should involve researching an aspect of Italian culture (including short stories, poems, artistic artifacts, songs, and films) particularly interesting to the student. - There will not be a final examination.